SAP DQM Derivations

 Jesse Asowata - SAP Master Data Governance Consultant

-At a time when companies are increasingly dependent on reliable and consistent master data, SAP MDG provides powerful tools to ensure data quality.
-One such tool, often still underutilized, is Derivations.
+At a time when organizations are increasingly dependent on reliable and consistent master data, SAP MDG provides powerful tools to ensure data quality.
+One such - often underutilized - tool is DQM (Data Quality Management) Derivations.

 What are DQM Derivations?